hamad-khawaja/diagram-ai/API_USAGE.md

 - `python_code`: The generated Python code as a string (for downstream use or inspection).
 - `raw_code_url`: URL to download the raw generated code (before sanitization/whitelisting).
 - `sanitized_code_url`: URL to download the sanitized code (safe for execution).
+- `explanation`: A short, bullet-point summary of the generated architecture, produced by the LLM.
+- `explanation_md_url`: URL to download the explanation as a Markdown file.

 **Response (Error):**